KalpanaGaunolla/ThyroidDiseaseDetection/README.md

 **Ojjaswi Nirmal**  -  https://www.linkedin.com/in/ojjaswi-nirmal-27b8961a3/

 ### If you like this project, please do give the star.
-We are open to your suggestions.
+If you have any suggestions or issues, please drop us a message.